bash-bastion/awesome-basalt/BEST_PRACTICES.md

 set -e

 if curl "$@"; then :; else
-  printf '%s\n' "Error: Curl failed (code $?)" exit $?
+  printf '%s\n' "Error: Curl failed (code $?)" >&2
+  exit $?
 fi
 ```

-- For larger scripts, it may be important to print extra information about an error, or pass it up the stack (e.g. using [bash-error](https://github.com/hyperupcall/bash-error)).
+- For larger scripts, it may be important to print extra information about an error, or pass it up the stack (eg. using [bash-error](https://github.com/hyperupcall/bash-error)).
 Checking for an error like `if ! curl; then ...` is tempting, but the very act of using `!` will change the value of `$?`, so it is best to avoid it (assuming you want the correct value of `$?`).
 A good pattern is to use the no-op builtin in the `then` command list, and put the real error handling in the `else` command list

-- For smaller scripts, I highly recommend `set -e`, but for larger ones, you should be checking return values anyways, so it should be less relevant - it becomes more of a tradeoff between exiting your program without notifying the user versus having potentially undefined behavior.
-The latter can be significantly mitigated if you constantly check for empty positional parameters, etc.
+- For smaller scripts, I highly recommend `set -e`, but for larger ones, you should be checking return values anyways, so it should be less relevant - it becomes more of a tradeoff between exiting your program without notifying the user versus having potentially "undefined" behavior.
+The latter can be significantly mitigated if you consistently check for empty positional parameters (like I do with [basalt](https://github.com/hyperupcall/basalt)), etc.